Traditional German Christmas Cookies- Recipes to Bake Links to Buy

 If you want to bake your own, here is a Traditional Pfeffernusse Recipe

-Printen are a lot like Gingerbread or Lebkuchen… but they have a slightly different texture.
+Printen are a type of Lebkuchen.. but they have a slightly different texture.
 Originally these cookies were made with imported American Wild-Flower honey in Belgium, but the recipe reached the city of Aachen, where bakers happily made it their own.
 Using honey made the cookies chewy and extra sweet.
 Sadly, Napoleon cut off their supply, so they switched up to beet-sugar.
 The spicy flavor comes from cinnamon, clove, aniseed, spices, ginger, coriander, and cardamom, but the exact recipe for Aachen Printen is protected by the Protected Design Origin.
 What I like about them is the bite of crystal sugar that is baked in to each cookie.
 Like a sweet surprise.

 You can buy Printen plain, or dipped in dark chocolate (YUM).
 It’s even possible to get them dipped in Chocolate and NUTS. (soooo good)